What types of projects do Board Fellows undertake?

 What type of training and support does the Center for Social Impact provide Board Fellows and organizations?

 Students and nonprofit partners collectively participate in an orientation to start the year.
-The course BA 601 “Governance of Nonprofit Organizations” is offered for participants.
-In addition, students receive training on the responsibilities of board leadership, conducted by the NEW Center.
+From there, students are strongly encouraged to enroll in BA 601 “Governance of Nonprofit Organizations.”
+In addition, students receive training on the responsibilities of board leadership, conducted by NEW.

 Throughout the program, the Center for Social Impact provides further training on topics relevant to board governance and provides avenues for students to compare learning, issues, and experiences.
 Nonprofits and students also receive ongoing support from the Center as needed.
 Support may include additional resources relevant to the Board Fellow project or working with the nonprofit and student to establish clear expectations.